How Can Natural Gut Inflammation Reduction Help Your Health?

 Several things can lead to gut inflammation:

-- Eating a lot of processed foods, too much sugar, and drinking too much alcohol can upset the gut.
+• Eating a lot of processed foods, too much sugar, and drinking excessive amounts of alcohol can upset the gut.

 A 2015 study on rhesus macaques found that the location of our gut microbes matters significantly for our health.
 Furthermore, it highlights how crucial the balance of microbes is in our intestines.